Gazipur Agricultural University

-Bangabandhu Sheikh Mujibur Rahman Agricultural University (BSMRAU) (গাজীপুর কৃষি বিশ্ববিদ্যালয় (গাকৃবি)) is a public agricultural university in Bangladesh, established in 1998.
-It was the first Center of Excellence Graduate Agricultural Institute in Bangladesh emphasizing research and extension.
+Gazipur Agricultural University (GAU) (গাজীপুর কৃষি বিশ্ববিদ্যালয় (গাকৃবি)) is a public agricultural university in Bangladesh, established in 1998.
+It was the first Graduate Agricultural Institute in Bangladesh emphasizing research and extension.
 It is located at South Salna, in Gazipur District.
 It is 9.5 km from Gazipur Chowrasta, just east of the Dhaka-Mymensingh Highway.

+As of Times Higher Education World University Ranking of 2025, Gazipur Agricultural University (GAU) stood first in all categories among all universities of Bangladesh.

-According to the Scimago Institute Rankings, 2021 report, Bangabandhu Sheikh Mujibur Rahman Agricultural University (Bashemurkribi) has been ranked first (first place) in these three indices of research, innovation and social position among the public and private universities of the country by international standards.
+Moreover, according to the "Scimago Institute Rankings, 2021" report, Gazipur Agricultural University was ranked first in these three indices of research, innovation and social position among the public and private universities of Bangladesh considering international standards.

 History

-BSMRAU was established on 22 November 1998.
-The university is named after the father of the nation Bangabandhu Sheikh Mujibur Rahman.
+Gazipur Agricultural University was established on 22 November 1998.
+The university was named after Sheikh Mujibur Rahman as Bangabandhu Sheikh Mujibur Rahman Agricultural University.
 Previously, it was established as Institute of Post Graduate Studies in Agriculture (IPSA).
-Japan International Cooperation Agency (JICA) remarkably contributed to establish Institute of Post Graduate Studies in Agriculture (IPSA) through its Grant Aid and Technical Cooperation projects since 1978 as a "Center of Excellence" for agricultural education and research in Bangladesh.
+Japan International Cooperation Agency (JICA) contributed to establish IPSA through its Grant Aid and Technical Cooperation projects since 1978 as a "Center of Excellence" for agricultural education and research in Bangladesh.
 1983, IPSA was originally established as the Bangladesh College of Agricultural Sciences (BCAS).
 It was an academic part of Bangladesh Agricultural Research Institute (BARI) and associated academically with Bangladesh Agricultural University.
 IPSA was transformed in an autonomous institution by the government of Bangladesh and started course credit based MS and Ph.D. programs in 1991.
 The graduate program of IPSA was developed by the teachers of IPSA led by L. M. Eisgruver of Oregon State University (OSU).

-In 1998, IPSA transformed into BSMRAU.
+In 1998, IPSA transformed into GAU.
 As a public university, it continued the post-graduate program and launched an undergraduate program.
 In 2005, BSMRAU started to offer a Bachelor of Science degree in Agriculture [BS (Agriculture)].

-In 2008, BSMRAU established its Faculty of Fisheries and started to offer a BS degree in Fisheries.
+In 2008, GAU established its Faculty of Fisheries and started to offer a BS degree in Fisheries.
 The Faculty of Veterinary Medicine and Animal Sciences was established in 2009 and started to offer the Doctor of Veterinary Medicine (DVM) degree.
 After 3 years, in 2012, BSMRAU established the Faculty of Agricultural Economics and Rural Development and started offering a BS in Agricultural Economics.
 Now, BSMRAU has five faculties. and one Institute Institute of Biotechnology and Genetic Engineering (IBGE), while a Faculty of Forest and Environment is under the process of establishment.
 Another two institutes namely, Institute of Climate Change (ICC) and Institute of Food Safety and Processing (IFSP) are under the process of operation.

+After the fall of the Sheikh Hasina-led Awami League administration, Bangabandhu Sheikh Mujibur Rahman Agricultural University was renamed to Gazipur Agricultural University.